dorianps/LINDA/README.md

 ## Available prediction models:
-_Currently a model from 60 patients from Penn is used.
+_Currently a model trained on 60 patients from Penn is used.
 The model works at a maximum resolution of 2mm and contains three hierarchical steps (6mm, 4mm, 2mm).
 Other models might be available in the future._

 *****
 ## Example: